 We also reserve the right to make your Personal Information available:

 California Privacy Rights.
-If you are a resident of the State of California, under California Civil Code Section 1798.83, you have the right to request information on how to exercise your disclosure choice options from companies conducting business in California.
-To request such information, contact us via postal mail, at:
+If you are a resident of the State of California, under the California Consumer Privacy Act of 2018 (CCPA), you have the following rights with respect to your information collected by companies conducting business in California: